natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hunter%20F.6.md

 * No RWR
 * Heavily dependent on the missiles to perform well
 * No afterburner
-* No drogue chute: landing can be difficult on short runways
+* No drogue chute: landings can be difficult on shorter runways
-* As with most jets, not very manoeuvrable at low speeds
+* As with most jets, the Hunter is not very manoeuvrable at low speeds
-* Can rip wings when pitch and roll are combined with New Boosters equipped
+* Can rip its wings when pitch and roll are combined with New Boosters equipped

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->